cryptocrowd-city/xcrc-wallet/doc/proof-of-stake/Staking-Troubleshooting-CLI.md

 ## enoughcoins

 This is making sure you have more than 1 XCRC in the wallet.
 If this is appearing false there are a wide number of potential problems.
-It's best to come ask us in [Discord](https://discord.me/bulwarkcrypto) or [Telegram](https://t.me/bulwarkcrypto) if you have issues with this.
+It's best to come ask us in [Discord](https://discord.me/cryptocrowdcrypto) or [Telegram](https://t.me/cryptocrowdcrypto) if you have issues with this.

 ## mnsync

 This just makes sure your wallet is fully synced, if you appear to be fully synced I'd recommend typing:

-`bulwark-cli mnsync reset`
+`cryptocrowd-cli mnsync reset`

 and then closing the wallet with

-`systemctl stop bulwarkd`
+`systemctl stop cryptocrowdd`

 After this, wait a minute, then open it again with:

-`systemctl start bulwarkd`
+`systemctl start cryptocrowdd`

 then wait 10 minutes more, before unlocking the wallet with the command:

-`bulwark-cli walletpassphrase '<YOUR PASSWORD>' 99999999 true`
+`cryptocrowd-cli walletpassphrase '<YOUR PASSWORD>' 99999999 true`

 On a local wallet, try restarting it, if that doesn't help, resync your chain.